Universal Credit (UC) - What is Universal Credit (UC)?

 - Working Tax Credit

-All legacy benefits will end in 2026 and Universal Credit will be the main working age benefit.
-If you get a letter telling you your existing benefits are ending and you need to claim Universal Credit, it is important to make a claim on time to continue getting financial support.
-Read more information in our guide Universal Credit Migration Notice.
+The above Benefits that are being replaced by Universal Credit.
+See full definition will end at the end of March 2026 and Universal Credit will be the main Being over 16 but under 66.
+See full definition benefit.
+If you get a letter telling you that your existing benefits are ending and you need to claim Universal Credit, it is important to make a claim on time to continue getting financial support.

-Applies to: England, Scotland, Northern Ireland and Wales
+Applies to: England, Wales, Scotland, and Northern Ireland

 Taxable: No